Dreaker75/re-emerald/info_hub/FEATURE_LIST.md

  - You can now toggle the default moving speed (walking or running) from the shortcuts menu (accessed through the R button) in the overworld after getting the running shoes.
 Holding B will let you run at the opposite speed as usual.
  - Synchronize now also forces the nature of Stationary and Gift Pokemon to be the same one as the Pokemon with Synchronize.
  - Lightning Rod now has the same effect as Static in the overworld
- - Flash Fire now has a 50% chance to force an encounter a Fire-type Pokemon, if one exists in the
+ - Flash Fire now has a 50% chance to force an encounter a Fire-type Pokemon, if one exists in the area
  - The fishing minigame has been removed for all Rods and using one will now always land a Pokemon
  - Move tutors are no longer a one-time use
  - PokeRus no longer stops being contagius after a few days have passed